Lee Frost Photography

-I'll be flying to Glasgow on January 10th, picking-up a minibus at the airport and driving to Glencoe.
-After breakfast on Saturday January 15th I will drive back to Glasgow airport, drop off the minibus and fly back.
+I'll be flying to Glasgow on December 9th, picking-up a minibus at the airport and driving to Glencoe (approx 2 hours).
+After breakfast on Saturday December 14th I will drive back to Glasgow airport, drop off the minibus and fly back.
 In the near future, I will advise on the flights I've booked and if you take the same flights as me, or get to Glasgow airport at a similar time to the flight arrival (times to be confirmed), I can offer you free transfers from and back to Glasgow airport, which will make travel to and from Glencoe much easier, especially if you live in the South of England.

 Advice on equipment, clothing etc will be emailed to you approx 2 months before the trip, but if you have any queries, feel free to get in touch via the Contact page on this website.